 If you are singing in Mandarin, after learning technique you’ll want to do a few sessions with Mandarin speaker David Lin on our faculty who can help you with putting feelings into the song.
 This is called “vocal coaching”

 Do you want group lessons?
 We could totally do those if you all want em - hit us up.
 We do right now have group piano and songwriting classes, but if there was a demand, we’d totally do singing.

 Yeah, no. We’d love to!
-But we can’t do that because we have too much demand from paying clients.
-However, I know it’s scary to take a risk on something you haven’t tried before.
-But to help you feel more comfortable and know what to expect, check out our reviews
+But we can’t do that because we have to pay our teachers.
+But we do have a money-back guarantee on your first lesson!
+Also, to help you feel more comfortable and know what to expect, check out our reviews